Get to know us.

 Ronnie began working as the Director of Student Support Services in August 2009 following 10 years as a volunteer on various arts and inclusion projects.
 Her work as the Director of Student Support Services focuses on the more challenging students at LA’s BEST.
 It includes training staff, and supporting students and families to be included in all the aspects of the program.
 Ronnie’s work for the past 30 years has centered on working with different kinds of learners through the arts.
 Both as a professional dancer with an MFA from UCLA, and as a teacher with a Master’s in Early Childhood Education from George Washington University, Ronnie has long worked on developing the “whole child.”

 Since December 2007, Regino has worked for LA’s BEST to design and implement formative research for program improvement, internal evaluations, and to monitor external evaluations of our program.
 Previously, Regino worked to improve educational quality at the preschool, elementary and high school levels.
 His evaluation projects assessed preschool programs and policy research for investing in early childhood education, girls’ education, and for improving educational quality; he trained educational practitioners worldwide to use research for improving practices.
 He has a B.A. in Sociology from Pitzer College and an M.A. in Sociology from the University of California, Berkeley.
+He presently serves on the CDE/Expanded Learning Division’s Research and Evaluation Strategy Committee tasked with setting the Division’s research agenda.
+Regino wrote a three part article featured in The Afterschool Alliance “Evaluating afterschool” blog series, which answers some of the common questions asked about program evaluation and highlights program evaluation best practices.
+Please click here to read Regino’s blog.

 Maria has more than 25 years of experience serving youth.
 She has assimilated the understanding needed as an afterschool practitioner into her various positions within LA’s BEST.
 Currently, Maria is responsible for providing support and development to the East Region.
 Her role includes monitoring program sites to ensure that program values are implemented and that sites are in compliance with terms and conditions of grants.
 Maria’s is also responsible for creating and supporting continuous learning opportunities, and assisting staff in successfully integrating ideas and strategies towards quality student engagement.
+Maria is also a member of the California Afterschool Network leadership team and will be representing LA’s BEST in Sacramento as part of the statewide leadership for out of school time.

 Ulisses has earned a Bachelor’s Degree in Urban Learning and Education, and has 19 years of experience working in the nonprofit sector.
 His experience includes being a Training & Development Manager, a certified trainer by the California School Age Consortium, and a certified Professional Coach (Goldvarg Consulting Group).
 In 2017, Ulisses started as a Regional Director at LA’s BEST.
 He is responsible for providing support and development to the West Region.
 Ulisses’ role includes monitoring program sites to ensure that program values are implemented and sites are in compliance with terms and conditions of grants.
 His is also responsible for creating and supporting continuous learning opportunities, and assisting staff in successfully integrating ideas and strategies towards quality student engagement.